sendbird/SendBird-SDK-Android/README.md

 ## Getting started

 This section gives you information you need to get started with Sendbird Chat SDK for Android.
+Follow the simple steps below to build the Chat SDK into your client app.

 ### Try the sample app